Looking for new brunch ideas? Here are some of the easy yet tasty meal ideas for you to try at home

-- To make the dough, first add bread flour, 1 Tbsp sugar, 1 tsp cinnamon powder, 1/2 cup butter and yeast in a bowl.
-Mix it together and add milk to form a smooth dough.
+- To make the dough, first add bread flour, 1 Tbsp sugar, 1 tsp cinnamon powder, 1/2 cup butter, and yeast in a bowl.
+Mix it and add milk to form a smooth dough.

-- In another bowl add 2 Tbsp butter, 1/2 cup powdered sugar and 2 Tbsp cinnamon powder.
-Mix it together till it becomes a fine mixture.
+- In another bowl add 2 Tbsp butter, 1/2 cup powdered sugar, and 2 Tbsp cinnamon powder.
+Mix it till it becomes a fine mixture.

 - On a clean slab, roll the dough in a rectangle.
 Spread the cinnamon mixture evenly on the dough.

-- Cut strips of 1 cm in width and roll it delicately.
+- Cut strips 1 cm in width and roll them delicately.

 - On a greased tray place all these cinnamon rolls and bake them for 20 minutes at 180 deg C.

-If you’re in the mood for a quick brunch, then this Maghrebi dish is definitely your bff!
+If you’re in the mood for a quick brunch, then this Maghrebi dish is your bff!

 - Olive oil

 - Garlic cloves, finely chopped